-This heat exchanger accepts fluid from the bleed cooler at approximately 202 C and cools this fluid flow to about 54 C. The flow rate is determined by the bleed cooler level control valves so that if the inflow to the bleed condenser increased, the level would begin to be forced up and would require an increase in outflow to maintain the bleed condenser level.
-This will increase the flow through the bleed cooler heat exchanger, presenting a larger cooling load for the bleed cooler.

-Two control valves are provided in a split range manner on the recirculated cooling water (RCW) system to provide shell side cooling for the bleed cooler heat exchanger.
-A small temperature control valve (TCV-36) is adequate for low loads (say up to 15 Kg/sec), but a larger TCV (TCV-37) is activated for larger flows to prevent significant temperature variations.

-The bleed cooler heat exchanger should be able to handle flows of up to 40 Kg/s while maintaining the temperature below 60 C. It is important to maintain the temperature below 70 C since higher temperatures than this can effect the IX resin and release chloride ions to the heat transport circuit.
-Chloride ions can then lead to long term damage by initiating stress corrosion cracking, and so these conditions must not be allowed to occur.
+- This heat exchanger accepts fluid from the bleed cooler at approximately 202 C and cools this fluid flow to about 54 C. - The flow rate from the bleed condenser to the bleed cooler is determined by the bleed cooler level control valves so that if the inflow to the bleed condenser is increased, the level would begin to be forced up and would require an increase in outflow to maintain the bleed condenser level. - This increased opening of the bleed condenser level valves will increase the flow through the bleed cooler heat exchanger, presenting a larger cooling load for the bleed cooler. - Two control valves are provided in a split range manner on the recirculated cooling water (RCW) system to provide shell side cooling for the bleed cooler heat exchanger. - A small temperature control valve (TCV-36) is adequate for low bleed flow loads (say up to 15 Kg/sec), but a larger TCV (TCV-37) is activated for larger flows to prevent significant temperature variations. - The bleed cooler heat exchanger should be able to handle flows of up to 40 Kg/s while maintaining the temperature below 60 C. - It is important to maintain the temperature below 70 C since higher temperatures than this can effect the IX resin and release chloride ions to the heat transport circuit.
+Chloride ions can then lead to long term damage by initiating stress corrosion cracking (SCC), and so these conditions must not be allowed to occur.

+Bleed Cooling Heat Exchanger....continued
-A second, temperature override control system is provided to monitor the outlet temperature from the bleed cooler heat exchanger.
-If the bleed cooler outlet temperature rises above 60 C, then the override controller begins to assume control of the bleed condenser level valve and close it in so that the hot flow through the bleed cooler tube side is reduced while the cooling flow through the shell side is maximum.
-In this manner, the bleed cooler effluent temperature is very quickly reduced below 60 C (i.e. the temperature control overrides the level control and lowers the temperature).

-Note also, that this is one control tuning opportunity to soften (i.e. reduce the abruptness of the control response - decouple the interaction) the level response (as we do have available bleed condenser capacity) and to more slowly respond to level changes (perhaps use a wider proportional band and a slower reset time).

-If this is done, then sudden inventory changes to the bleed condenser from the heat transport system are more gradually introduced to the bleed cooler so that the cooling capacity can be increased in a controlled manner without large temperature overshoots.
-As well, it is important to include derivative control mode for the bleed cooler temperature controller and to correctly split range the small and large TCVs (start to open the large TCV once the small TCV is greater than 55% open) to allow sufficient response time for the cooling RCW flows.
-This is one area to focus on, since some designers allow the small valve to drive fully open before beginning to open the large valve.
-Such a strategy usually leads to some overshoot since the effectiveness of the large valve is not established until it is mor ethan 10% open and by this time the temperature will have changed significantly.
+- A second, temperature override control system is provided to monitor the outlet temperature from the bleed cooler heat exchanger. - If the bleed cooler outlet temperature rises above 60 C, then the override controller begins to assume control of the bleed condenser level valve and closes it in so that the hot flow through the bleed cooler tube side is reduced while the cooling flow through the shell side is maximum. - In this manner with maximum coolant and minimum hot process flow, the bleed cooler effluent temperature is very quickly reduced below 60 C (i.e. the temperature control overrides the level control and lowers the temperature). - Note also, that this is one control tuning opportunity to soften (i.e. reduce the abruptness of the control response decouple the interaction) the level response (as we do have available bleed condenser capacity) and to more slowly respond to level changes (perhaps use a wider proportional band and a slower reset time). - If this is done, then sudden inventory changes to the bleed condenser from the heat transport system are more gradually introduced to the bleed cooler so that the cooling capacity can be increased in a controlled manner without large temperature overshoots. - As well, it is important to include derivative control mode for the bleed cooler temperature controller and to correctly split range the small and large TCVs (start to open the large TCV once the small TCV is greater than 55% open) to allow sufficient response time for the cooling RCW flows. - This is one area to focus on, since some designers allow the small valve to drive fully open before beginning to open the large valve.
+Such a strategy usually leads to significant temperature overshoot since the effectiveness of the large valve is not established until it is at least more than 10% open and by that time the temperature will have changed significantly.